Last updated: 19/02/2025

 Volkswagen ID.3

-Volkswagen will be expanding their fully electric range in Australia, with the ID.3 expected in early 2025.
-Details of Australian variants and pricing are yet to be confirmed.
+Volkswagen will be expanding their fully electric ID range in Australia this year, with the smaller ID.3 expected sometime during 2025.
+Timing, details and pricing of Australian variants are yet to be confirmed.

 Overseas ID.3 models are offered with three battery choices of 55 kWh, 62 kWh or 82 kWh (gross).
 A slightly larger 84 kWh battery has been announced for the sporty ID.3 GTX variant.
 Australian prices are expected to start below $60,000 for the entry level ID.3 Pure.